Xstat1k/Challenges/HealthPotions.md

 **Explanation:**
 - The `healPlayers` function manages the healing and mana restoration process for each player.
 - It sorts health and mana potions by their effectiveness (points) in descending order.
+- after user testing and editing the code based on input i found that reorganising the array for the potions broke the code and had to fix that
 - It iterates through each player, checking their health and mana requirements, and applies potions as necessary, updating the quantities accordingly.

 ---